 Snow nose is most often a temporary loss of pigment in the center of the nose.
-A pink to brown light stripe appears in the center of the nose, with the edges remaining black.
-The nose returns to full black color during the longer daylight months.
-Once thought to be a winter-only condition, dogs in warmer southern climates have also been reported to have snow nose.
+A pink-to-brown light stripe appears in the center of the nose, with the edges of the nose remaining black.
+The nose returns to its full black color during months with longer daylight.
+Snow nose was once thought to be a condition found only in cold climates, hence the name, but dogs in warmer southern climates have also been reported to have snow nose.

-Other things to consider
+Other Things to Consider

 Other conditions can cause a loss of pigmentation on a dog's nose.
 If you use plastic food and water bowls for your dog, for instance, a change in nose color could be a reaction to the plastic.
 Try switching to glass, ceramic, or stainless steel bowls and see if the snow nose goes away.

 Snow nose is not a health concern, but any changes in your dog's nose, including crusts, sores, discharge, sneezing, or wheezing, should be checked as soon as possible by your veterinarian.